openwisp/netjsongraph.js/README.rst

 Styling
 -------

-The library at comes with a default styling, but you can disable by passing the option ``defaultStyle: false`` and you can customize it with CSS.
+The library comes with a default theme and a default style (color) for nodes, you can disable this by passing the option ``defaultStyle: false`` and define your own CSS rules.

 Here's a fulle example of how to show green links and dark green nodes: